 Dentures

-Dentures are removable appliances that replace multiple missing teeth.
-They can be full dentures, replacing all teeth in an arch, or partial dentures, filling gaps between natural teeth.
+These removable appliances replace multiple missing teeth.
+We offer complete dentures, which replace all teeth in an arch, or partial dentures, which fill gaps between natural teeth.
 Dentures are convenient and offer a cost-effective solution for tooth replacement.
 To learn more about the benefits of dentures, see Dentures and Partials.

-We have answers to some of the commonly asked questions patients have about tooth extraction.
+We have answers to some of patients’ commonly asked questions about tooth extraction in Ardmore and Madill, OK:

 How long does bleeding last after tooth extraction?